 Not by the brand stories or career opportunities that make them unique.

 Restacking the Deck

-Our challenge was to empower this front line to have better career conversations by packaging eleven decades of history, achievements, and benefits into something recruiters and career managers could easily remember, customize, and share.
+Our challenge was to empower recruiters to have better career conversations by packaging eleven decades of history, achievements, and benefits into something they could easily configure and share.
 The Modern Employer’s Toolkit placed our client’s biggest mission—attracting and retaining people who want to change the world—into the palms of their hands.

-Bugle creatives designed 80 modular cards into seven stacks full of hundreds of bite-sized conversation starters.
-Original photography and a color guided experience connected The Toolkit to the parent brand while elevating the product’s simplicity and sophistication as a standalone product.
+Bugle designed 80 modular cards into seven stacks full of hundreds of bite-sized conversation starters, scenarios, and value statements.
+Original photography and a color coded system connected The Toolkit to the brand while elevating the product’s simplicity and sophistication as a standalone product.

 Really, really, really freaking awesome!

 By assembling runs of cards and varying their order, recruiters have the power to carry content-rich and context specific details into the hiring lifecycle.
 In some cases, they may choose to start a discussion around a particular role or its qualifications.
 In others, the mission or challenge may be higher weighted than a specific job or the benefits offered.